 s which use Full Simulation and ONNXRuntime

-and compares them for similarity check.:green_book: A memory arena is a large, contiguous piece of memory that you allocate once and then use to manage memory manually by handing out parts of that memory.
+- Optimization component that takes in non-optimized model and optimizes it.:green_book: A memory arena is a large, contiguous piece of memory that you allocate once and then use to manage memory manually by handing out parts of that memory.
 To understand

 arena